coglinev3/container-python/README.md

 ## How to Build

-You can build the image with
+You can create an image locally, for example for Ubuntu 16.04, as follows:

 ```sh
 git clone https://github.com/coglinev3/container-python.git